-Interactive Storytelling
+Interactive storytelling

 -

-NPR's 2020 Election Coverage
+NPR's 2020 election coverage

 2020's elections were not like any before.
 NPR covered primaries for the first time, which meant building a completely new rig for the data pipeline and displays (I wrote about its development on the team blog).
 I also led the rebuild of our general elections tech using the primary pipeline as a starting point and adding Preact for a single-page app on the front-end.
 Our results were among the fastest in the country, and we also took care to address concerns around voting by mail, misinformation about results, and the role of the electoral college.
 Developer Ruth Talbot wrote more about that in a retrospective blog post.